 An Externship is an opportunity for students to earn a full semester or summer’s worth of academic credit by working full time, without pay, under the guidance of a practicing attorney at a carefully selected placement.
-Students can do an externship anywhere in the world.
-The placement can be with a federal trial or appellate judge, state appellate judge, public interest agency, government agency, an NGO in a foreign country, or corporate in-house counsel.
+Students can do an externship anywhere in the world, though many externships based in the United States may provide valuable experience in global law.

 To learn more about the requirements of doing any type of externship, please visit the Externship Program webpage.